andrewrech/antigen.garnish/README.md

 ## Description

-An R package for [neoepitope](http://science.sciencemag.org/content/348/6230/69) analysis that takes human or murine DNA point mutations, insertions, and deletions in VCF format and performs neoepitope prediction.
-Output is individual peptides and a summary by sample.
+An R package for [neoepitope](http://science.sciencemag.org/content/348/6230/69) analysis that takes human or murine DNA point mutations, insertions, and deletions and performs neoepitope prediction.
+Input is a VCF file or table of peptides.
+Output is neoepitopes and a summary by sample.

 ### Advantages

 1. **Simplicity**:
-    - table or vcf input
+    - VCF or table input
     - summarized neoepitopes for each sample
 1. **Thoroughness**:
     - missense mutations and frameshifts